johentsch/ms3/docs/manual.rst

 **next**
 ^^^^^^^^

+:obj:`tuple`

 Every cell in this column has at least one integer, namely the MC of the subsequent bar, or ``-1`` in the cast of the last.
 In the case of repetitions, measures can have more than one subsequent MCs, in which case the integers are separated by ``', '`` .

 The column is used for checking whether :ref:`irregular measure lengths <act_dur>` even themselves out because otherwise the inferred MNs might be wrong.
-Also, it is needed for MS3's unfold repeats functionality (TODO).
+Also, it is needed for MS3's unfold repetitions functionality.

-.. topic:: Developers

-    Within MS3, the ``next`` column holds tuples, which MS3 should normally store as strings without parenthesis.
-For example, the tuple ``(17, 1)`` is stored as ``'17, 1'``.
-However, users might have extracted and stored a raw DataFrame from a :py:class:`~ms3.score.Score` object and MS3 needs to handle both formats.

 .. _numbering_offset:

 **numbering_offset** Offsetting MNs
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

+:obj:`int`

 MuseScore's measure number counter can be reset at a given MC by using the ``Add to bar number`` setting from the ``Bar Properties`` menu.
 If ``numbering_offset`` ≠ 0, the counting offset is added to the current MN and all subsequent